Lithic Studies Society

-The Lithic Studies Society (LSS) was founded in 1979 to advance knowledge of, and education and research in, lithic studies.
-The Society's members have diverse interests, spanning Palaeolithic to historic periods across many areas of the world.
+The Lithic Studies Society (LSS) is an international society founded in 1979 to advance knowledge of, education and research in, lithic studies.
+The Society's members and contributors have diverse interests, spanning the Palaeolithic, Mesolithic, Neolithic and Prehistory in general, up to historic periods across the world.
 The Society provides a convivial forum for the exchange of ideas and information and produces.
 It regularly holds lectures, day meetings, conferences and field trips, publishes an annual peer-reviewed journal (Lithics) and occasional thematic volumes.
 Additionally the society promotes the highest standards of lithics research and reporting, and advocates and contributes to policies relevant to lithic studies.

 Lithics

-Lithics is the Society's annual, peer-reviewed journal.
+Lithics is the Society's annual, peer-reviewed journal first published in 1980.
 It is devoted to publishing research which enhances our understanding of past societies through the study of stone tools.
 Published in the spring of each year, Lithics contains research articles, as well as shorter communications, book reviews, bibliography of recent publications relevant to lithic studies, and news of the Society's related activities.
+Prior to 2004 the publication was known as The Newsletter of the Lithic Studies Society.

+Chairs

+The seniormost office of the society- Chair has been occupied by many noteworthy prehistorians in the nearly 50 year long history of the LSS.